Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Introduction

-In addition to the examples above, turbulent fluid dynamics is one of relatively few fields where the existence of self-similarity is supported by both theory \cite{Kolmogorov1941} and extensive observation \cite{Pope2000}.
-The most well-known power law in turbulence occurs within the energy spectrum: for intermediate scales the fluctuating energy decays as $E \sim f^{-\beta}$, where $f$ is the frequency (or wavenumber) and $\beta$ is the spectral exponent.
-Attempts to relate self-similarity in turbulence to concepts such as fractal geometries have been less definitive \cite{Mandelbrot1974,Sreenivasan1991}.
+Turbulent fluid dynamics is one of relatively few fields where the existence of self-similarity (scale-invariance) is supported by both theory \cite{Kolmogorov1941} and extensive observation \cite{Pope2000}.
+The most well-known power law in turbulence describes self-similarity within the energy spectrum: for intermediate scales known collectively as the inertial subrange, the fluctuating energy decays as $E \sim f^{-\beta}$.
+Here $f$ is the frequency (or wavenumber) and $\beta$ is the spectral exponent.
+From a statistics perspective, mechanistic concepts underlying a power law include random walks \cite{Montroll1965,Newman2007}, fractal geometries \cite{Mandelbrot1982,Voss1985}, and self-organized criticality \cite{Bak1987,Bak1988,Jensen1998}.

+Attempts to relate self-similarity in turbulence to concepts such as fractal geometries have provided both promising \cite[e.g.,][]{Mandelbrot1974,Sreenivasan1991} and conflicting \cite{Miller1991,Praskovsky1993,Catrakis1996a,Villermaux1999} evidence, where the latter studies observed a scale-dependent fractal dimension for isosurfaces and iso-crossings.
+The conflicting evidence may be explained by a combination of several challenges in isolating specific self-similar features in turbulence.
+For isosurfaces and iso-crossings near the mean value \citep{Miller1991,Praskovsky1993}, diffusive events are over-represented compared to level sets farther from the mean, leading to a relatively narrower inertial subrange of scales \cite[see, e.g.,][]{Iyer2020}.
+The same study \citep{Iyer2020} also demonstrated how scalar ramp-cliff patterns can influence the box-counting fractal dimension estimated from scalar concentration fields \citep{Miller1991,Catrakis1996a,Villermaux1999}.

+An additional factor -- and the focus of the present study -- is the restriction of the self-similar behavior to a finite range of scales based on the Reynolds number $Re$.
+The finite inertial subrange is a form of truncated power law, where finite-size effects cause cumulative statistics to deviate from a true power law \cite{Pickering1995,Burroughs2001}.
+Previous works have briefly mentioned how finite-size effects can lead to an apparent scale-dependent fractal dimension \cite{Catrakis1996b,Catrakis2000}, but these effects have not otherwise been closely evaluated for power laws in turbulence.
+Specifically, it is not clear how the extent of the inertial subrange influences the relation between power law exponents of various statistics including the energy spectrum and fractal dimension.